Challenge Status Quo of Gambling Addiction

 You’re precious!
 Your experiences, energy, and will to feel better are fantastic assets!
 At QuitGamble.com, we’ll help you realize your value by enticing and enlightening the best in you!
 Here, you have the opportunity to be part of something bigger.

 Quitting gambling isn’t just about not gambling.
 It’s about changing your life.
 Get back in the driver’s seat of the great long road trip that life consists of, and enjoy the scenery!
 The first pitstop of today is the Happiness Test.
-It will help you understand which road you’re currently on and enable you to take the next exit!
+It will help you understand your current road and enable you to take the next exit!

 And always remember what happened to the mice when their cage changed…